 Making sure you or employees that work for you are productive on any workday can be a difficult task.
 Various forms of technology have always improved how we do our jobs from the industrial revolution through to today.
 We have increased the productivity of production and the efficiency of the average worker many times over.

 The iPhone was launched in 2007 along with Amazon’s Kindle and Google’s Android operating system.
-Millennials were born in the period of 1981 – 1996 meaning they were in the ages of 11 to 26 when this technology was released.
+Millennials were born in the period of 1981 – 1996 meaning they were between the ages of 11 to 26 when this technology was released.
 Primed and open for adopting this new “productivity tool” into their everyday lives as well as their jobs.

 It has been determined that within five years, 75% of the workforce will be made up of Millennials.
 In 2030, which is only 10 years away, will see Technology Professional jobs as those that have increased the most in percentage per million, while office support jobs, administrative assistants, production work and equipment operators will be at the lowest - since technology will have replaced the productivity tasks that many of those job duties entail.
 The same technology that began with the personal hand-held computer everyone owned – the smartphone.